QuarkNerd/blog/jhenderson/_posts/2019-10-31-building-microservices-with-spring-boot.md

 ## Discovery Service

 Create a new project using [start.spring.io](https://start.spring.io) with an *Artifact* of `discovery-service`.
 Select *Eureka Server* as its sole dependency and hit *Generate*.
-Open up the `DiscoveryClientApplication` class and add the `@EnableEurekaServer` annotation, to stand up a Eureka service registry:
+Open up the `DiscoveryServiceApplication` class and add the `@EnableEurekaServer` annotation, to stand up a Eureka service registry:

 ~~~java
 package com.github.jrhenderson1988.discoveryservice;